Apply for Families with Children Property Tax Deferment Program

 - Claim your home owner grant (if eligible).

 - Contact your bank or tax office to cancel any automatic payments being made to your property tax account to ensure your current year taxes remain unpaid at the time of deferment.

-- If you have a secured debt on your property, such as a mortgage or a line of credit, contact your lender to ensure your approval into the tax deferment program doesn't cause you to default on your loan.
+- If you have a secured debt on your property, such as a mortgage or a line of credit, contact your lender before you apply to ensure your approval into the tax deferment program doesn't conflict with the terms of your loan.